Eschatologue/CM_wiki/docs/class/cleric/index.md

 ## Level 10: Divine Intervention

 You can call on your deity or pantheon to intervene on your behalf.
-As a Magic action, choose any Divine spell of 5th level or lower that doesn’t require a Reaction to cast.
+As a Magic action, choose any Divine spell of 5th level or lower that doesn't require a Reaction to cast.
 As part of the same action, you cast that spell without expending a spell slot or needing material components.
-You then can’t use this feature again until you finish a Long Rest.
+You then can't use this feature again until you finish a Long Rest.

 ## Level 14: Improved Blessed Strike